+We all love coffee, don’t we??
 Coffee drinking is now both a habit and fad across the world.
-This has led to the growing consumption of caffeine globally.
-And we all love coffee, don’t we??
-More so when it is Italian which simply means the best quality and super delicious.
+This has led to the growing consumption of caffeine globally and more so Italian coffee.
 But do you know there is more to Italian coffee than meets the eye??
-Check out this fun trivia with 5 Italian coffee facts that you should know!
+Check out this fun list of trivia that includes 5 Italian coffee facts that you should know!

 5 Italian Coffee Facts you should know

-Many people think Italy is a coffee producing nation.
-But it isn’t!
+Contrary to popular belief, coffee does not grow in Italy.
+Many people think Italy is a coffee producing nation but it isn’t!